The PRI Awards are now open for entries!

 1. All entries must be submitted in English.

-2. Winning and shortlisted case studies will be published on the PRI website after 10 September 2019, therefore entrants should ensure that all information in the case study (excluding supporting documentation) is suitable for the public domain.
+2. Winning and shortlisted case studies will be published on the PRI website once winners have been announced; therefore entrants should ensure that all information in the case study is suitable for the public domain.

 a.
 The PRI reserves the right to edit case studies for accuracy of written English and for clarity before publishing them.

 b.
 In the event that we edit your entry, we will share the final version with you before it is published.

 c.
 If at any point you inform us that you do not wish your entry to be published, or that you wish to substantially edit the original content before it can be published, the PRI reserves the right to remove your entry from consideration.

 3. In the event that an entry is successful, the project/entry name and organisation name(s) submitted through the entry form will be used on the shortlist and/or trophy.
 Therefore please ensure that you are happy with the wording and spelling of these fields.

 4. All entries to the awards must meet the general criteria: